Selection Process : How to Apply

 Exceptions to the residency requirement will only be made in the following cases:

 - Students from DoDEA overseas will represent the state(s) of which the parents/guardians are U.S. legal voting residents.
-Students attending DoD schools in the U.S. or students enrolled through U.S. military bases in local schools will represent the state in which their school is located.
+Students attending DoD schools in the U.S. or students enrolled through U.S. military bases in local schools must be residing in the state in which their school is located for the entire academic year.